DQNEO/rsolo/README.md

 # rsolo

-rsolo is a simple shell-script which does "rsync && sudo chef-solo".
+rsolo is a simple shell-script which runs chef-solo on remote hosts.

 ## Usage